PIVX QT Core Wallet

 Each address from the list (selected by clicking on it) will then have:

 - A QR code (that can be flashed with mobile wallets to avoid retyping the address)

 - A label (for your own use only)

 This is your contacts list.
 You can input all the third-party addresses you use regularly (e.g. regular payment addresses, exchanges, etc.) for easier access:

-That tab contains both Qt Wallet GUI Configuration options (in the Options tab) and Advanced Configuration / Wallet debugging options, detailed in the PIVX Core Wallet Advanced Features section
+This tab contains both Qt Wallet GUI configuration options (in the Options tab) and Advanced Configuration / Wallet debugging options, detailed in the PIVX Core Wallet Advanced Features section